 Having suffered from the condition in the past;

-Have given birth to a baby that weighed 9 pounds or more;
+Have given birth to a baby that weighed 9.9 pounds (4.5 kg) or more;

-Have family members with the type 2 version of the disease.
+Have first degree family members (parents or siblings) with the type 2 version of the disease

 Although some of the symptoms experienced by diabetics are common to all forms of the disease, there are others that are specific to the type 1 or 2 forms of the condition.